 Never agree to a trader starting work straight away and never hand over any money without seeing proper paperwork and making sure that you understand the terms and conditions, including cancellation rights.

-Before agreeing to have any work done by an uninvited trader, remember our quick guide to making scammers QUIT:
+Before agreeing to have any work done by an uninvited trader, follow our 5 Scam Share Signposts: